Meet the founders

 He began his career in the hospitality industry at an early age, working as a teen in his parents’ Hot Shoppes restaurants, officially joining the company as a manager in 1965 upon graduation from Harvard Business School.
 The company changed its name to Marriott Corporation in 1967 and as its businesses expanded, so did Mr. Marriott’s responsibilities.
 He served in various executive positions in property development, architecture and construction, restaurant operations, theme parks and data processing.
 He was elected a director in 1979 and became vice chairman in 1986.
 When the company split into two distinct corporations in 1993 – Marriott International and Host Marriott – he assumed the position of Chairman of the Board of Host Marriott, which subsequently split, becoming a REIT in 1999.
 It is known today as Host Hotels & Resorts with Mr. Marriott continuing as Chairman.

 A graduate of the University of Utah, he holds an MBA from Harvard Business School.
 The younger of the two sons of company founders J. Willard and Alice S. Marriott; he was born in Washington, D.C.
 He resides with his wife Nancy in Potomac, Maryland.
 They have four daughters, 13 grandchildren and one great grandchild.
 They are active members of the Church of Jesus Christ of Latter-day Saints.

 READY TO APPLY?

-The grant application is currently open and will close on January 7, 2020.
+The grant application is currently closed.
+Please check back on November 1st, 2020.